 Our experience is that those practitioners who proactively support the patient and assist in the early management of a complication are less likely to be sued.
 Using discretion to support our members differentiates us from those indemnifiers and insurers who prefer to sit and wait for a claim.
 Early intervention and support generally preserves the relationship and it is most often the patients who feel abandoned after an adverse outcome that will pursue matters further, for example, by complaining to the Dental Council.

-Supporting practice owners through a Dental Council inquiry
+Supporting practice owners through an HPCSA Inquiry

 Support for your mental health and wellbeing